-(b) It is the responsibility of the faculty member to provide the department chair/unit supervisor with sufficient information to permit the department chair/unit supervisor to conduct an effective evaluation of the faculty member's performance of his/her assigned duties.
+It is the responsibility of the faculty member to provide the department chair/unit (b) supervisor with sufficient information to permit the department chair/unit supervisor to conduct an effective evaluation of the faculty member's performance of his/her assigned duties.
 It is expected that the faculty member will provide evidence of his/her accomplishments to serve as a foundation for the rating assigned to those accomplishments.
-If a faculty member fails to provide evidence of his/her accomplishment chair/unit supervisor will complete the evaluation based on available information as provided in Article 18.2.
+If a faculty member fails to provide evidence of his/her accomplishments, the department chair/unit supervisor will complete the evaluation based on available information as provided in Article 18.2.
 It is the responsibility of the department chair/unit supervisor to make comprehensive assessments of the evidence provided by the faculty member.
+It is expected that the department chair/unit supervisor will take into consideration all available information when completing the evaluation.
 Each chair/supervisor completing a performance evaluation shall articulate sufficient and specific grounds or reasons to substantiate the rating given in each assigned category and to articulate how the faculty member's performance can be improved.

-18.4 University Criteria for Annual Performance Evaluations.
-The annual performance evaluations shall be based upon assigned duties, and shall carefully consider the nature of the assignments and quality of the performance in the following terms, where applicable:

-- (a) Teaching.
+- 18.4 University Criteria for Annual Performance Evaluations.
+The annual performance evaluations shall be based upon assigned duties, and shall carefully consider the nature of the assigned duties and the quality of their performance in the following terms, where applicable: - (a) Teaching.
 There are many approaches to and dimensions of pedagogical work.
-Thus, the evaluation of teaching performance shall consider multiple sources of data that reflect the range of pedagogical activities engaged in by the faculty member.
+Thus, the evaluation of teaching performance shall consider the range of pedagogical activities engaged in by the faculty member.
 These pedagogical activities may include course design and redesign, instructional delivery, the development of course materials, assessment of student learning, departmental curricula development and revision, advising and mentoring of students, and teaching innovation.
 Effective teaching involves facilitating student learning, critical thinking, and engagement.
 To be recognized as an effective teacher requires the faculty member not only demonstrate enhancement of his/her knowledge and skills by engaging in a continuous effort of professional development in his/her discipline, but also requires that the faculty member demonstrate that he/she has used his/her enhanced knowledge and skills to facilitate student learning, critical thinking, and engagement.
-As part of the annual self-evaluation portfolio submitted in accordance with Article 18.2 (a), the faculty member shall include any documentation or information that the faculty member thinks should be taken into account in the completion of his/her performance evaluation, including course load, class size and format, and special circumstances such as a leave of absence. - (1) As part of the annual self-evaluation portfolio submitted in accordance with Article 18.2 (a), a faculty member shall include a narrative and evidence of the pedagogical activities engaged in during the previous academic year.
+As part of the annual evaluation portfolio submitted in accordance with Article 18.2 (a), the faculty member shall include any documentation or information that the faculty member thinks should be taken into account in the completion of his/her performance evaluation, including course load, class size and format, and special circumstances such as a leave of absence. - (1) As part of the annual evaluation portfolio submitted in accordance with Article 18.2 (a), a faculty member shall include a description of the pedagogical activities engaged in during the previous academic year.
 The portfolio may include descriptions and examples of: - a.
 Professional development efforts in teaching (e.g., attending workshops and seminars, consultations on teaching, activities demonstrating continued engagement and mastery of the field). - b.
 Substantive revisions of previously offered course(s)/lab(s), for reasons that may include developments in the field, a new edition of a textbook, or course re-design. - c.
 Development of new course(s)/lab(s). - d.
 Curriculum or program development with colleagues at department or college level. - e.
 Incorporation of suggestions that emerge from peer review of one's teaching. - f.
 The development of innovative instructional techniques or materials (e.g., distance learning/hybrid courses, textbooks, textbook supplements, or assessment tools).